deepanshs/mrsimulator/docs/simulator/spin_system/spin_system.rst

 Coupled Spin System
 -------------------

-Appending to the previous single-site spin system example from :numref:`listing_uncoupled_spin_system`, we construct a two-spin coupled spin system, as follows.
+Appending to the previous single-site spin system example from the :ref:`uncoupled spin system <listing_uncoupled_spin_system>`, we construct a two-spin coupled spin system as follows.

 .. _listing_coupled_spin_system:
 .. plot::